nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Extensions**
 * 2a.
 There are no events recorded.
-  2a1.
-Unimate displays a message indicating that there are no events.
+  * 2a1.
+UniMate displays a message indicating that there are no events.

     Use case ends.

 **Use case: UC9 Add an event**